Deadheading and Disbudding

 In a rose show, a single bloom on a stem will be disqualified if it has side buds, with the exception of Old Garden Roses and shrub roses.

 When disbudding roses that bloom in clusters like floribundas, first you have determine how many buds there are.
-If there is a central bud and only one or two side buds, remove the side buds and leave the one bloom.
+If there is a central bud and only one or two side buds, remove the side buds and leave the central bud.
 When presented with many buds but one central bud, remove the central bud and make the stem into a spray (or cluster), because the central bud will bloom first and fade before the rest of the buds open.

 A spray, for show purposes, must contain two or more blossoms, but three or more blossoms are best.
-Also, select stems with multiple buds that are about the same size so they open at the same time to ensure the greatest blossom count.
+Also, select stems with multiple buds that are about the same size so they open at the same time to ensure the desired blossom count.

 For disbudding minis and minifloras that are one bloom per stem, follow the directions for disbudding hybrid tea roses.
 For a spray of blossoms, be it on a hybrid tea, grandiflora, floribunda, mini or miniflora, follow the directions for cluster blooming roses.
 Polyantha and small flowered cluster blooming roses are usually not disbudded.
 Disbudding Old Garden Roses varies depending on the type of rose and your preference.